 You should include a short break in your work schedule, which boosts your productivity.
 You can also use a Pomodoro timer that reminds you to break after working for a specific time.

-In conclusion, organizational culture is essential for many reasons like better work performance, creating trustworthy environments.
+In conclusion, organizational culture is essential for better work performance and creating trustworthy environments.
 Also, it helps to achieve organizational goals in a better way.

 There are many ways to create remote work culture.
 Here I have mentioned some of the ways to build remote work culture.